Skip to main content

 About this task

-By default, new volumes are created with ARP in disabled mode.
-ARP will only be enabled by default on new volumes created in the SVM after you have enabled anti-ransomware functionality.
+By default, new volumes are created with ARP functionality disabled.
+You'll need to enable ARP functionality and set it to be enabled by default on new volumes created in the SVM.

-ARP will not be automatically enabled on existing volumes.
-The setting changes described in this procedure only affect new volumes.
+Existing volumes without ARP enabled will not change ARP enablement status automatically when you change the default for the SVM.
+The SVM setting changes described in this procedure only affect new volumes.
 Learn how to enable ARP for existing volumes.

 Before you begin